MAA28/Abi/English/American Dream or Nightmare.md

 + corrupt police collaborating with mobsters
 + Horrible civil design
 + Progandizing the lie of "rags to riches"
-+ Great Depression runed the lifes of millions
++ Great Depression runed the lifes of millions and centralizing capital even further
++ can counter crisis only with petite reformism
++ Striking workers are met with brutal force
++